jt14den/SWC-Cheatsheets/git-novice.md

 -   To get the latest version FROM the remote:

 ~~~
-git pull origin main`
+git pull origin main
 ~~~

 ## 8. Collaborating ##

--   Pair students up into groups of two.
--   One student should add the other as a collaborator
+-  For the next step, get into pairs.
+One person will be the “Owner” and the other will be the “Collaborator”.
+- The goal is that the Collaborator add changes into the Owner’s repository.
+- The Owner needs to give the Collaborator access.
+On GitHub, click the settings button on the right, select Manage access, click Invite a collaborator, and then enter your partner’s username.
 - Explain git clone

+#### Pair up

+Add your github username to owner or collaborator below to pair up.

+* owner:
+* collab:

 ~~~
 cd ~/Desktop
-git clone https://github.com/jt14den/guacamole.git ~/Desktop/james-guacamole
+git clone https://github.com/jt14den/guacamole.git ~/Desktop/tim-guacamole
 cd james-guacamole
 ~~~